 People who need dialysis for kidney failure

-People who participate in high-risk activities such as intravenous (IV) drug use and/or unprotected heterosexual or homosexual sexual contact
+People who participate in high-risk activities.
+These include intravenous (IV) drug use and/or unprotected heterosexual or homosexual sexual contact.

 People who have jobs that involve contact with human blood